Self-Introduction In Interview For Experienced Candidates

 Self-introduction is where most interviews begin as it eases both you and the interviewer into the interview.
 It provides a summed-up version of your professional work and educational background to the interviewer.
-You may have to introduce yourself to multiple interviewers as you progress in the interview process.
+You may be required to introduce yourself to multiple interviewers as you progress in the interview process.
 There are a few guidelines you can follow in any interview setting.
-In this article, we discuss the importance of self-introduction in an interview for experienced candidates, some tips experienced candidates can follow and a detailed example for your reference.
+In this article, we discuss the importance of self-introduction in interview for experienced candidates, some tips experienced candidates can follow and a detailed example for your reference.

 You can sell yourself